cs2113-s25/cs2113-s25.github.io/labs/7_dot_chaser.md

 ### Github setup

 Use git, as discussed in Lab 0, to create a repo called `gitusername-lab7`, add these two files to it, and commit and push the changes to github.
 You will need to submit your git log to the submitserver.
 You will also want to create five additional class files, `Thing.java`, `TypeA.java`, `TypeB.java`, `TypeC.java`, and `ThingList.java` and store them in your repo -- you will be submitting these five files to the submitserver.
+You will also need a `Node.java` class; you can make this private in `ThingList` or have it as its own separate public class.

 You will need to use this repo effectively to receive full credit on this assignment, even though you will be submitting it on the submitserver.
 See the grading rubric below.